GrapeoffJS/kindagoose/docs/README.md

 Sometimes there is a need to use the `mongoose` discriminators, let's look what we need to do to use them in the borders of `kindagoose`.

-Let's repeat the example out of the `mongoose` documentation — we'll create the `Event` scheme and a `ClickedEvent` discriminator:
+Let's repeat the example out of the `mongoose` documentation — we'll create the `Event` schema and a `ClickedEvent` discriminator:

 ```typescript
 /* event.schema.ts */